Tripadvisor: 2020–present

 In February 2020, the company changed its name from TripAdvisor to Tripadvisor, using a lowercase "a".

 In April 2020, during the COVID-19 pandemic, Tripadvisor announced 600 layoffs in Canada and the United States and 300 more in other countries as part of a 25% reduction in workforce.
 The company also closed offices in downtown Boston and San Francisco.
 In July 2020, Tripadvisor sold 8 brands to Hopjump: Smarter Travel, Airfarewatchdog, BookingBuddy, OneTime, Oyster.com, Family Vacation Critic, What To Pack, and Holiday Watchdog.

 On December 8, 2020, China blocked 105 apps, including Tripadvisor, from mobile app stores.
 The Cyberspace Administration of China stated that the apps were "illegal", and that public concerns were raised around "obscene, pornographic and violent information or fraud, gambling and prostitution".

 In December 2020, the Tripadvisor.com website drew 90.2 million visits, and the Tripadvisor app was among the top 10 travel apps in 26 countries as of January 2021.

 In May 2022, Matt Goldberg was announced as the new CEO of Tripadvisor, replacing Stephen Kaufer.

 In April 2025, Tripadvisor completed a $430 million acquisition of its parent company, Liberty Tripadvisor Holdings.

 In November 2025, Tripadvisor announced plans to merge Viator and Tripadvisor under one team to create a new 'experience-led' operating model.
+In the same month, the company launched an AI-powered Tripadvisor app within ChatGPT.
+Users logged-in to ChatGPT can use the app to plan vacations, read reviews, and ask questions.
+Users can also ask the app to help them plan a specific trip.

 Controversies

-Criticism of the review system
+Review system

 Tripadvisor has been the subject of controversy for allowing unsubstantiated anonymous reviews to be posted about any hotel, bed and breakfast, inn, or restaurant.

 In May 2021, Tripadvisor was criticized for allowing an offensive review to be posted about the Auschwitz-Birkenau State Museum in which a visitor described bringing a baby to the gas chambers.
 Tripadvisor initially stated the review complied with submission guidelines, but later removed it following backlash on social media.